republique-et-canton-de-geneve/git-sync/README.md

 java -jar target/gitSync-XXX-SNAPSHOT.jar configuration.properties
 ``

+The unique parameter is the path to the configuration file.
-The parameters in file [configuration.properties](./configuration.properties) must be adapted.
+The parameters in the supplied file [configuration.properties](./configuration.properties) must be adapted.

+Logging is performed by means of Logback.
+A basic configuration file `logback.xml` is included in the source tree and is present in the JAR file created by the `mvn install` command.
+It is sufficient for standard analysis, although some people might find the INFO-level console output too verbose.

 At État de Genève, execution typically takes a few minutes to execute.
 It processes about 100 groups encompassing 1000 group users.